 Goodwill Impairment.
 In January 2017, the Financial Accounting Standards Board ("FASB") issued ASU 2017-04-Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 The new standard will simplify the measurement of goodwill by eliminating step two of the two-step impairment test.
 Step two measures a goodwill impairment loss by comparing the implied fair value of a reporting unit's goodwill with the carrying amount of that goodwill.
 The new guidance requires an entity to compare the fair value of a reporting unit with its carrying amount and recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
 Additionally, an entity should consider income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit when measuring the goodwill impairment loss, if applicable.
-The new guidance becomes effective for the Company for the fiscal year ending January 31, 2022, though early adoption is permitted.
+The new guidance becomes effective for the Company for the fiscal year ending January 31, 2021, though early adoption is permitted.
 The Company does not expect the adoption of the new accounting standard to have a material impact on its consolidated financial statements.

 Leases.
-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which modifies lease accounting for lessees to increase transparency and comparability by recording lease assets and liabilities for operating leases and disclosing key information about leasing arrangements.
-Depending on when the Company loses its EGC status, it may be required to adopt the new lease standard as early as its interim results for the period ending April 30, 2019, but no later than for its annual results for the fiscal year ending January 31, 2021, though early adoption is permitted.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which modifies lease accounting for lessees to increase transparency and comparability by recording lease assets and liabilities for operating leases and disclosing key information about leasing arrangements.
+Since the Company anticipates losing its EGC status as of January 31, 2019, it expects to adopt the new lease standard for its interim results for the period ending April 30, 2019, though early adoption is permitted.
 The Company is currently evaluating adoption methods and whether this standard will have a material impact on its consolidated financial statements.

 Revenue Recognition.
-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which amends the existing accounting standard for revenue recognition.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which amends the existing accounting standard for revenue recognition.
 ASU 2014-09 is based on principles that govern the recognition of revenue at an amount to which an entity expects to be entitled when products are transferred to customers.
-Subsequently, the FASB has issued the following pronouncements related to ASU 2014-09: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations; ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing; ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients; and ASU 2016-20, Technical Corrections and Improvements to Topic 606, which clarifies narrow aspects of ASC 606 or corrects unintended application of the guidance.
+Subsequently, the FASB has issued the following pronouncements related to ASU 2014-09: ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations; ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing; ASU 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients; and ASU 2016-20, Technical Corrections and Improvements to Topic 606, which clarifies narrow aspects of ASC 606 or corrects unintended application of the guidance.
 The Company must adopt ASU 2016-08, ASU 2016-10, ASU 2016-12, and ASU 2016-20 with ASU 2014-09 (collectively, the "new revenue standard").